MicrosoftDocs/sql-docs/docs/connect/oledb/ole-db-interfaces/icommand-ole-db.md

   This article discusses OLE DB behavior that is specific to OLE DB Driver for SQL Server.

 ## ICommand::Execute
  Inserting data that is greater than the size of a column typically results in an error.
-But there are situations where S_OK is returned and the *dwStatus* is set to DBSTATUS_S_TRUNCATED.
-There are a few scenarios where it usually occurs:
+But there are situations where S_OK is returned and `dwStatus` is set to DBSTATUS_S_TRUNCATED.
+Here are a few scenarios where it usually occurs:

 - When inserting data with parameters
 - Where the column isn't large enough to hold the data
-- When `ICommandWithParameters::SetParameterInfo` hasn't been called.
+- When `ICommandWithParameters::SetParameterInfo` hasn't been called

 ## See Also
  [Interfaces &#40;OLE DB&#41;](../../oledb/ole-db-interfaces/oledb-driver-for-sql-server-ole-db-interfaces.md)